Our Ice Fishing Experience in Saguenay

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-In our latest article about our stay in Saguenay–Lac-Saint-Jean, I told you about our amazing experience of winter via ferrata at Parc Aventures Cap Jaseux, a great time that I had the chance to enjoy!
-While I was doing that activity, the guide told me about another experience I’m going to tell you about today: renting a beach fishing hut to try ice fishing on the ice.
+In our latest article about our stay in Saguenay–Lac-Saint-Jean, I shared my experience of winter via ferrata at Parc Aventures Cap Jaseux, an activity I was lucky enough to try.
+During that outing, my guide mentioned another experience that I’m going to tell you about today: renting an ice fishing hut to try fishing on the frozen fjord.

-I’ll admit that a few days earlier, we had seen countless huts on the ice around Saguenay and La Baie.
-At first, we had no idea what they really were, until my guide explained it to me during my via ferrata outing.
-Mélanie had already seen this activity on Manawa, but we hadn’t initially planned to book it.
-It turns out we changed our minds on site, because it looked really nice to try, and above all to spend some time on the ice as a family.
+A few days earlier, we had noticed countless little huts scattered across the ice around Saguenay and La Baie, but at first we had no idea what they were.
+My guide finally explained it during the via ferrata outing.
+Mélanie had already spotted the activity on Manawa, although we had not originally planned to book it.
+Once we were there, though, we changed our minds.
+It looked like a fun experience and, above all, a great opportunity to spend time together on the ice as a family.

-As with the other articles, I should point out that we’re writing this piece in partnership with the Manawa website, the nature/outdoor activity booking site that we’ve been recommending for years.
+As with our other articles, I should mention that this post was written in partnership with Manawa, the outdoor activity booking platform we have recommended for years.

-We check in at reception and head down to the same pavilion where I had met for the via ferrata, at the very bottom of the site. Émilie, our guide, is already waiting for us.
-We hit it off really well with her and the kids.
-She quickly explains the concept, but there isn’t that much to know in itself.
-She tells us she already came to turn on the heater in the hut before we arrived and that everything is already set up on site.
-She also explains which fish we’re allowed to keep and which ones to release!
-A few minutes of explanations and we’re off on foot from the pavilion toward our fishing hut for the day.
-It’s worth noting that there’s really nothing to eat on site, so we planned to have a picnic with the kids in the hut—we figured it would be pretty cool.
+We check in at reception and walk down to the same pavilion where I had met the team for the via ferrata, at the bottom of the site. Émilie, our guide, is already waiting for us, and she immediately gets along well with both us and the kids.
+The activity is simple, so the briefing is fairly short.
+She explains that she has already switched on the heater and prepared everything in the hut, then goes over which fish may be kept and which must be released.
+A few minutes later, we leave the pavilion on foot and head toward our fishing hut for the day.
+There is no real food service on site, so we have brought a picnic to eat with the kids inside the hut.

 Getting to Cap Jaseux

 For this trip, we tried HomeExchange for the first time.
-The concept is based on home swapping between travelers via a points system.
-Thanks to the points we had accumulated, we were able to stay in the home of a Quebec family nearby.
-If the concept intrigues you, you can discover the platform and sign up via our referral link: it gives you (and us too) 250 bonus points, potentially the equivalent of about two nights depending on the destinations.
-Always appreciated!
+The platform uses a points-based system that allows travelers to exchange homes, and the points we had accumulated enabled us to stay in the home of a Quebec family nearby.
+If the idea appeals to you, you can explore the platform and sign up through our referral link.
+Both you and we receive 250 bonus points, which may cover roughly two nights depending on the destination.

-If you prefer classic accommodations, here are also a few interesting places to consider in the area:
+If you prefer more traditional accommodations, these are a few options worth considering in the area:

-- Gîte du Lac Docteur : This guesthouse in Saint-Honoré, set on the shore of a lake, offers comfortable family rooms with a balcony and direct access to the water (canoe, kayak, pedal boat).
-The setting is peaceful and close to the Monts-Valin, with a reputation for a very warm welcome and a hearty homemade breakfast.
+- Gîte du Lac Docteur: This lakeside guesthouse in Saint-Honoré offers comfortable family rooms with balconies and direct access to canoes, kayaks, and pedal boats.
+The peaceful setting is close to the Monts-Valin, and the property is known for its warm welcome and generous homemade breakfast.

-- Exode en Nature : In Sainte-Rose-du-Nord, this eco-friendly cabin for four offers an unusual experience in the middle of the forest, with a private spa, sauna, and river views.
-The environment is especially quiet and close to the Saguenay Fjord.
+- Exode en Nature: Located in Sainte-Rose-du-Nord, this eco-friendly cabin for four offers an unusual forest stay with a private hot tub, sauna, and river views.
+The surroundings are especially quiet and close to the Saguenay Fjord.

-- Ferme Jardin Potager : Set in an ancestral farm from the early 20th century in Sainte-Rose-du-Nord, this charming address offers rooms and apartments with superb views of the fjord.
-The atmosphere is authentic, blending heritage and nature, with attentive hospitality and a homemade breakfast.
+- Ferme Jardin Potager: Set in an early-20th-century farmhouse in Sainte-Rose-du-Nord, this charming property offers rooms and apartments with beautiful fjord views.
+The atmosphere blends heritage and nature, with attentive hospitality and a homemade breakfast.

-You can also browse the map below to find other accommodations depending on the area that appeals to you most.
+You can also browse the map below to find other accommodations in whichever part of the region best suits your plans.

 Book your lodging near Saguenay